syncfusion-content/xamarin-docs/Xamarin/Segmented-Control/Customization.md

 ---
 layout: post
-title: Various customization in Syncfusion SegmentedControl for Xamarin.Forms
+title: Customization in Xamarin Segmented Control control | Syncfusion
-description: Learn how to customize the segmented control
+description: Learn here all about Customization support in Syncfusion Xamarin Segmented Control (SfSegmentedControl) control and more.
 platform: Xamarin
 control: SegmentedControl
 documentation: ug
 ---

-# Customization
+# Customization in Xamarin Segmented Control (SfSegmentedControl)

 The segmented control supports customizing segment color, text color, icon size, selection color, and more.
 This control also supports enabling the segments to fit your application’s theme.
 It can be customized in the following areas.